 I realized the Russian sources—particularly those which received mainstream exposure—didn’t tell the whole story, of the recent war, or of the history of the Caucasus.
 I wanted to become a scholar who could understand the experiences of the peoples of the Russian empire from a postcolonial point of view.
 I wanted to see all sides of the colonial encounter, not just the Russian one.
 So after I graduated from university, I traveled briefly around the Caucasus, including a trip to Grozny in 2004, when the city was entirely flattened by bombs and aerial raids.
 (I have written about my visit to this war zone in “Behind the Wall of the Caucasus: Crossing into Chechnya,” The Gettysburg Review, 2005).
-I then went back the following year, this time on a research grant funded by the State Department, through American Councils, to live in Tbilisi, the capital of the Republic Georgia, in the South Caucasus.
+I then went back the following year, this time on a research grant funded by the State Department, through American Councils, to live in Tbilisi, the capital of the of Republic Georgia, in the South Caucasus.
 Living in Tbilisi, as I did for two years, changed my life forever.
 I embarked on the intensive study of Georgian, alongside Chechen (I made much more progress in the former language than in the latter).
 I traveled to the stunningly beautiful Pankisi Gorge, where I continued to study Chechen with my teacher, and to many other parts of Georgia.
 My first book-length translation, The Prose of the Mountains: Three Tales of the Caucasus (Central European University Press, 2015), three stories by the Georgian writer Alexandre Qazbegi, dates from a translation I first drafted while living in Tbilisi, studying Georgian.
 My first book Writers and Rebels: The Literature of Insurgency in the Caucasus (Yale University Press, 2016) is also heavily based on fieldwork I conducted during this period.

 LJ: Your work in and on translation has given you a unique perspective on world literature.
 I have read your essay about the methods and tools of non-European poetics (“Telling the Story of Literature from Inside Out: The Methods and Tools of Non-European Poetics,” Comparative Studies of South Asia, Africa and the Middle East, 2018).
 In this essay, which is based on recent work about Sanskrit poetry (kavya) and its impact on South Asian literatures, you put forward three elements that can constitute a material foundation for the concept of world literature: multilingual literary cultures, the theorization of literary difference, and vernacularization.
 This article offers a provocative and wide-ranging method for engaging cross-culturally with literary form.